Canon 1Ds Mark III vs Nikon D1X

 Feature comparison: Canon 1Ds Mark III vs Nikon D1X

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1Ds Mark III and the D1X are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1Ds Mark III offers a wider field of view (100%) than the one in the D1X (96%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1Ds Mark III has a higher magnification (0.76x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1Ds Mark III, the Nikon D1X, and comparable cameras.

 Connectivity comparison: Canon 1Ds Mark III vs Nikon D1X

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Nikon D1X and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.